Orland bus driver charged with raping a special-needs passenger

 The mother found out about the alleged sexual assault after questioning her daughter about why Stevens would show up at their house.

+Because Stevens’ employer is funded by Maine Department of Health and Human Services, and because he reasonably is expected to have known the victim is mentally disabled, any sexual contact between him and the victim is considered a class C felony, which is punishable by up to 5 years in prison and fine up to $5,000, Foster said.

+“Many times when a victim is somebody with mental health deficiencies or cognitive disabilities, they cannot understand that they have not done anything wrong and may fail to report or minimize conduct based on a belief that they could get in trouble,” Foster said Tuesday in an email.
+“Also, many perpetrators of crimes against these vulnerable people know of their advantage and use the victim’s disability to convince the victim that they shouldn’t tell [anyone] or that the victim will get in trouble or that it is a secret.”

+It was not clear from court documents whether Stevens has hired or been appointed a defense attorney to represent him in the matter.

 Stevens is scheduled to appear again in court on the charges on June 13.
-It was not clear from court documents whether Stevens has hired or been appointed a defense attorney to represent him in the matter.

-Attempts Tuesday morning to contact Hancock County District Attorney Matthew Foster about the case were unsuccessful.

 If you or someone you know needs resources or support related to sexual or relationship violence, contact the Maine Coalition Against Sexual Assault‘s 24/7 hotline at 1–800-871-7741.